maziac/DeZog/documentation/ReverseEngineeringUsage.md

 Smart disassembly example:
 ![](images/ReverseEngineeringUsage/smart_disassembly_selection.gif)

-Note:
-The selection does work only on code for which a disassembly or a source file exists.
-If e.g. the disassembly shows too less code you might need to do a "smart disassembly" first and put that in your reverse engineered list file.

 Hint:
 If the flow chart, call graph or smart disassembly is hidden once you do a selection then please enable the following vscode setting: